stotko/stdgpu/docs/development/contributing/tests.md

 :::{note}
-The `STDGPU_BUILD_TESTS` option must be enabled to also compile the tests, which is already the default if not manually altered, see [Configuration Options](../../index.md#integration).
+The `STDGPU_BUILD_TESTS` option must be enabled to also compile the tests, which is already the default if not manually altered, see [](../../getting_started/building_from_source.md#configuration-options).
 :::